-On this page, I want to give a brief overview of where my research is heading.
-For a full list of my publications, visit my Google Scholar-profile, for the blogposts associated with each publication, visit the paper-post page.
+On this page, I want to give a brief overview of the main outcomes of our research.
+For the full publication list (and all the blogposts associated with them), visit my publications-page.

 - Mountain roads affect species composition, with higher species richness and a very different community in the roadsides than in the natural vegetation (Lembrechts et al. (2014).
 PLoS ONE).

 - These mountain roads thus have inevitable effects on species ranges, with lowland (native and non-native) species expanding their ranges on average 600 m upward in the roadside, and alpine species 200 m downwards (Lembrechts et al. (2017).
 Ecography).

 - Alpine plant communities in the subarctic are more invasible for non-native species than lowland communities (Lembrechts et al. (2014).
 PLoS ONE).

 - Along the whole elevation gradient, invasion is mostly driven by disturbance, i.e. removal of the vegetation (Lembrechts et al. (2016).
 PNAS, Lembrechts et al. (2017b).
 Ecography).

 - Due to small-scale variation in biotic interactions and microclimate within such disturbances, size of a vegetation gap and location within the gap do matter for the success of the invaders (Lembrechts et al. (2015) AoB Plants).